S-Varshaa-Sai-Sripriya/PersonaGameAI/README.md

     10. Containerization & Orchestration: Package the Flask application and core logic using Docker and deploy with Kubernetes for scalable, resilient, and portable deployment.

-11. Contributing

-Contributions are welcome!
-If you have suggestions for improvements, new features, or bug fixes, please feel free to:

-    Fork the repository.

-    Create a new branch (git checkout -b feature/YourFeature).

-    Make your changes.

-    Commit your changes (git commit -m 'Add Your Feature').

-    Push to the branch (git push origin feature/YourFeature).

-    Open a Pull Request.

-12. License

-This project is licensed under the MIT License.
-See the LICENSE file for details.